Bordered manifolds with torus boundary and the link surgery formula: Introduction

 The algebra $\cK$ is an associative algebra, i.e. we can think of it as an $A_\infty$-algebra which has vanishing actions $\mu_j$ for $j\neq 2$.
 Although seemingly asymmetric between $\scU$ and $\scV$, as well as between $\sigma$ and $\tau$, the above algebra admits a more symmetrical description.
 See Remark~\ref{rem:symmetry}.
+We work with an asymmetric presentation of the algebra $\cK$ because it mirrors an asymmetric construction of the Heegaard Floer surgery formulas which frequently simplifies computations.